Authors are people just like us, with likes and dislikes... and fears

 - Peter Jackson used his own phobia of spiders to measure the effectiveness of Shelob's design and animations for the Lord of the Rings films.

-- James Cameron wrote The Terminator based on a nightmare he had of a robot emerging from a fiery explosion and coming after him.
+- James Cameron wrote The Terminator based on a nightmare he had of a robotic skeleton emerging from a fiery explosion and coming after him.
 It's even referenced on the main Nightmare Fuel page quote.
 "From the director's nightmares to yours."
 However, Cameron was sued because the idea bore a resemblance to two Harlan Ellison-written The Outer Limits episodes, "Soldier" and "Demon with a Glass Hand".
 As part of the settlement, the credits of the movie now include the phrase "Acknowledgement to the works of Harlan Ellison."

 - H. R. Giger is known to have incorporated his nightmares into his creations.
 Apparently, he often worked through his sleeplessness.